 Parents and Guardians

-This guide provides an overview of what your child will be learning in third grade.
-It is based on the Common Core Standards, the Massachusetts Frameworks, and the curricular approaches which have been adopted by the Somerville Public Schools.
-The detailed Massachusetts Frameworks are available at: http://www.doe.mass.edu/frameworks/
+This guide provides an overview of what your child will be learning in Preschool.
+Our curriculum is aligned with the Massachusetts Frameworks and the Preschool Early Learning Guidelines.
+These academic standards, and the curricular approaches adopted by Somerville Public Schools are important as they support kindergarten readiness and life-long learning for our children.
+The detailed Frameworks and Guidelines are available at: www.doe.mass.edu/frameworks and www.eec.state.ma.us/docs1/curriculum/20030401_preschool_early_learning_guidelines.pdf

 How can I support my child's learning at home?

-- Contact your child's teacher with any questions or concerns and attend Parent Teach Conferences
+- Contact your child's teacher with any questions or concerns.

 English Language Arts